 Silverhand will not always be your ally, mind you, as he very much has his own thing going on.
 This will leave you with plenty of choices of where to take your Cyberpunk 2077 character.

 CD Project Red

-Reeves also discussed Cyberpunk 2077's branching storylines and multiple endings , insisting he's always drawn to good stories.
+Reeves also discussed Cyberpunk 2077's branching storylines and , insisting he's always drawn to good stories.
 As we've come to expect from the man, he mentioned but downplayed his contributions to Johnny's character.
 C'mon CDPR, just let the guy sing?